LOOSE-LIPS/loose-lips-2.0/src/routes/blog/etur-usheo-xtc-groove-too-rough-4-radio/index.md

 banner:
   - imported/etur-usheo-xtc-groove-too-rough-4-radio/image932.jpeg
 description: >-
-  Etur Usheo undoubtedly brings the heat with a heavy breaks thumper &ldquo;XTC Groove.&rdquo; All the qualities that made 90s breaks so good are channelled here on &lsquo;XTC&rsquo;: carefully placed drops, floating arpeggios, sharp vocals, and a groove that will be impossible to deny on the dancefloor.
+  Etur Usheo undoubtedly brings the heat with a heavy breaks thumper “XTC Groove.”
+All the qualities that made 90s breaks so good are channelled here on ‘XTC’: carefully placed drops, floating arpeggios, sharp vocals, and a groove that will be impossible to deny on the dancefloor.
 Usheo has already established his cred in the house [...]Read More...
 published: true
 tags: premiere
 featured: false